The social networks have prospered with a destructive model of social identity. New innovations in generative coding and web3 could change all that.

 But when it came to offering any creative solution to the problem, as Yuval admitted, “this is something that I have been trying to think about for a long time and I just can’t.
 Cause when I really try to imagine how it looks, my imagination breaks down.”

-The future is begging us to re-engineer the influencer marketplace around people who are actively and verifiably doing things — besides selling lifestyles and landing stunts — to course-correct our disaster-capitalist society and move people toward actions that directly shift us closer to species survival.
+The future is begging us to re-engineer the digital social identity paradigm around people who are actively and verifiably doing things to course-correct our disaster-capitalist society and move people toward actions that directly shift us closer to species survival.

 But to do that we are going to have to pull very influential and highly-rewarded influencers, and their massive followings, away from the black mirror of market-driven identity and into something even more engaging and immersive.